Reverse Cable Fly: Muscles Worked, How To Do and Form

 8. Aim for 10-15 repetitions per set.

-• Engage your core muscles for stability and support.
+• Keep your chest should be up, and your shoulders retracted.
+Engage your core muscles for stability and support.

-• Maintain a controlled and slow pace during both the outward and inward phases of the exercise.
+• Maintain a controlled and slow pace during the exercise’s outward and inward phases.

 • Keep your elbows slightly bent throughout the exercise.
 Avoid fully extending or locking out your elbows.